netreplica/graphite/docs/CONTAINERLAB.md

 clabg generate --name ${CLAB_TOPO} --nodes 4,2,1 > ${CLAB_TOPO}.yaml
 ````

+  Alternatively, if you have an existing topology in a yaml file, you can skip this step and make a note of the caveats in the next step.

 2. Now that you have a topology file, let's export it in JSON format for Graphite.
-If you are using a different topology name, please save that name in an environmental variable `CLAB_TOPO` before using the examples below as is.
+Or, if you are using a different topology name, please save that name in an environment variable `CLAB_TOPO` before using the examples below as is.

+   Note: If you are using an existing topology in a yaml file, simply ensure that the file is of the format ${CLAB_TOPO}.yml (or .yaml).
+Also make sure that "name:" on the first line of the yaml file matches ${CLAB_TOPO}.

 ```Shell
 clabg graph --json --topo ${CLAB_TOPO}.yaml --offline